E. C. Warriner: Impact

 The state school board hosted an official naming of the Central State Teachers College administration building.
 The board named it Warriner Hall in honor of the retiring president in June 1939.
 It still stands at Central Michigan University, with its original name, housing the president's office and the academic administration.

-The Raising of the Peace Flag at Central Michigan University

-Since 2015, the International Peace Flag (also known as the "Pro Concordia Labor" Flag) has been raised outside of Warriner Hall, the main administration building at Central Michigan University.
+Since 2015, the International Peace Flag (also known as the "Pro Concordia Labor" flag) has been raised outside of Warriner Hall, the main administration building at Central Michigan University.
 The flag is raised to educate the public about Warriner's peace through education work, and the peace movement of which he was a part.
 The annual raising has been planned to coincide with Earth Day since 2020.